joeagriffith/hopfield-networks/README.md

 If the aforementioned dependencies are installed, you should be able to clone the repository and run the 'mnist_discrete' notebook yourself.

+## Documentation
+The package has fully complete HTML documentation which can be accessed at hopnet/docs/_build by opening any of the html files.

+I apologise if its not the most standard, but its my first time documenting code this way.

+There's a search bar so the user can search for any function/class and see the relevant documentation on it.

 ## Usage
 When building a model, the user must determine the: model, activation function, energy function and training mode.